DavidSchinazi/tgvest/README.md

-DFSparks Library
+TG Vest
 ================

-DFSparks is a library for building wearable electronics that synchronizes with DiscoFish art car.
-The target platform is ESP8266 (though it should be trivial to modify it for any Arduino-compatible board).
-There's also a PC version that we use on the fish itself.
+TG Vest is the code currently running on TechnoGecko vests.
+It is mostly based on DFSparks, its predecessor for the DiscoFish.
+The target platform is ESP8266.

+You'll want to flash this file onto your device: tgvest/examples/Vest/Vest.ino

 Using with Arduino IDE
 ----------------------------